BCDigLib/marc-iiif/README.md

 4. Place script and MARC file in the same directory, and place the JP2s in the _jp2s_ directory.
 5. Run script.
 6. Upload views and manifests to IIIF server.
+7. Run the generated Handle batchfile.
-7. Update bibliographic records in Alma with links to the viewer.
+8. Update bibliographic records in Alma with links to the viewer.